 Here are the instructions on how to set up an OpenVPN connection to NordVPN servers on EdgeRouter via SSH:

-You can find your NordVPN service credentials at the Nord Account.
+You can find your NordVPN service credentials through your Nord Account.
 Copy the credentials using the buttons on the right.

 5. Then perform these commands: